The SEO glossary is always under construction 🙂

 G

-- Geo-Targeting: Delivering content or advertisements to users based on their geographic location.
+- Geo-targeting delivers content, experiences, or advertisements based on a user’s geographic location.

 H